Skip to content

 Wholly obtained products

-The products which are considered to be "wholly obtained" in an GSP-country are mainly products from agriculture, hunting and fishing, mineral products extracted form the soil or seabed of the country concerned and products from sea fishing etc. The products are defined in the Customs Regulations § 8-4-32.
+The products which are considered to be "wholly obtained" in an GSP-country are mainly products from agriculture, hunting and fishing, mineral products extracted from the soil or seabed of the country concerned and products from sea fishing etc.

 Sufficiently worked or processed products